-- selection, location, arrangement, use, maintenance and control of the workplace, work environment, work equipment, protective equipment, chemical factors, physical factors, biological factors, factors affecting the mental workload and social measures, - Workflows, working time, organization of labour protection and system of its management; - Investigates the causes of an industrial accident which has caused death or serious injury, the causes of major industrial accident, safety, technical and organizational causes of occupational disease and the risk of occupational disease, keeps their records and if necessary, investigates the causes of the occurrence of other work accidents, - By means of binding opinion imposes requirements for ensuring safety and protection of occupational health when licensing and approving structures and their changes, - issues and withdraws a permit for light work by a natural person according to a special regulation, a permit for the performance of sport by a natural person under a special regulation, - withdraws a licence, certificate or document from a natural person to carry out activity under special regulation issued by a natural person or a legal person; an authorisation from an employer to perform activity under a special regulation issued by a legal person - verifies compliance with the scope and conditions of authorisations, certificates and licences issued under this Act and under a special regulation, - Discusses offences, takes decisions on imposing fines for offences and on ban of activity according to special regulations. - Verifies compliance with the scope and conditions of authorizations, certificates and licences issued under this law and special regulations, - Decides to impose fines under Sections 19 and 20 and under special regulation.
+- Selection, location, arrangement, use, maintenance and control of the workplace, working environment, work equipment; - Workflows, working time, organization of labour protection and system of its management; - Investigates the causes of an industrial accident which has caused death or serious injury, the causes of major industrial accident, safety, technical and organizational causes of occupational disease and the risk of occupational disease, keeps their records and if necessary, investigates the causes of the occurrence of other work accidents, - By means of binding opinion imposes requirements for ensuring safety and protection of occupational health when licencing and approving structures and their changes, - Withdraws authorization, certificates, licences issued or documents to a natural person or a legal entity for performing activity according to special regulations; - Discusses offences, takes decisions on imposing fines for offences and on ban of activity according to special regulations. - Verifies compliance with the scope and conditions of authorizations, certificates and licences issued under this law and special regulations, - Decides to impose fines under Sections 19 and 20 and under special regulation.